kbariotis/kostasbariotis.com/src/pages/modern-static-site-generation/index.md

 * [Phenomic](https://phenomic.io)
 * [nextein](https://nextein.now.sh)

 At the time that I started following them, all of them were in a very early stage and none of them could generate my site's content the way I wanted and in the same way as my previous one so to not lose paths and certain functionalities.
 I wanted to make the generated site, exactly like the old one in terms of the user experience.
-Once Gatsby.js hitted major version 1, I started using it and the result..., you are looking at it!
+Once Gatsby.js hit major version 1, I started using it and the result..., you are looking at it!

 ## What exactly am I looking at?
 First, if you navigate around my site, you will notice that the browser doesn't fully re-renders the site.
 Gatsby will generate a JSON file for each route, so the browser can request only that file and React.js will render only the appropriate components.
 (Previously, I was using a technique called [pjax](https://github.com/kbariotis/kostasbariotis.com__ghost-theme/blob/master/src/js/app.js#L11) to create the same effect.
 While it looked the same, it was more hack-ish.)

 Second, you can take a look at the [source code](https://github.com/kbariotis/kostasbariotis.com).
 While you need some knowledge of how Gatsby works, let me give you a sense of how this site is being generated.
 You can find all my blog posts and the main pages(`/`, `/about`, `/drafts`) of this site at [`/src/pages`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/pages).
-Common components can be found at [`/src/components`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/pages).
-At [`/gatsby-node.js`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/pages) you can find the route it takes in order to render the site.
+Common components can be found at [`/src/components`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/components).
+At [`/gatsby-node.js`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/gatsby-node.js) you can find the route it takes in order to render the site.
 First, it loads all posts using the GraphQL api which queries all `.md` files.
-Then it creates a page for each one, using the [`/src/templates/blog-post.js`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/pages) template and before that it creates a page, with pagination, for all posts and tags again using the appropriate template file.
+Then it creates a page for each one, using the [`/src/templates/blog-post.js`](https://github.com/kbariotis/kostasbariotis.com/tree/master/src/templates/blog-post.js) template and before that it creates a page, with pagination, for all posts and tags again using the appropriate template file.

 On development, Gatsby will generate all of these in memory and fire up a development server that I can use to preview my site.

-You can try it your self by cloning the [source code](https://github.com/kbariotis/kostasbariotis.com) and after installing dependencies:
+You can try it your self by cloning the [source code](https://github.com/kbariotis/kostasbariotis.com) and after installing dependencies, hit:

-* Hit `npm run develop` to fire up the development server
+* `npm run develop` to fire up the development server
-* Hit `npm run build` to build the site (check the `/public` folder after its done)
+* `npm run build` to build the site (check the `/public` folder after its done)

 ## An alternative to HTML caching

 Static site generation can be seen as another form of caching your content.
 Think of when you are caching the home page of a Wordpress powered site and you are serving the cached content to every visitor.
 The thing though is that in many cases, there is no need for a system like Wordpress at all.

 My personal site contains a list of blog posts and static information about me that I am updating it once in a while.
 Comments are being hosted on [Disqus](https://disqus.com).
 There is absolutely no need for a system like Wordpress or even a system like [Ghost](https://ghost.org) which I have been using for the last 3 years.
 While it served me well all this time, I really got tired of updating it, ssh-ing to the server, doing migrations and doing other ops required by such a stack.
-While there are also options of hosting in the cloud, pretty much they will be paid and fairly enough, they deserve it for doing such a job.
+While there are also options for hosting in the cloud, pretty much they will be paid and fairly enough, they deserve it for doing such a job.

-But really, do I need a system like that?
+But do I need a system like that?
 Not at all.
 And while we all know how much important that Wordpress' Admin UI is to maintain our content, I would argue that we can separate the backend from the frontend and have lots of new features built in automatically.
 Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the frontend using [Gatsby](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/).
 Yes, Gatsby supports multiple backend sources to load your content.
-Instead of storing them inside your VCS like me, you can as well load them directly from your Wordpress's MySQL database.
+Instead of storing them inside your VCS like me, you can as well load them from your Wordpress's MySQL database.

-So to conclude, modern static generators will allow us to:
+To conclude, modern static generators will allow us to:

 * serve static content without maintaining complex stacks
 * keep a clear separation between the backend and the frontend
 * have cool features like client side routing and hot reload on development, out of the box
 * reuse the same code that is being used to generate the backend content at our visitors' browsers

-Hope that you will experiment with Gatsby and you will let me know of what you think.
+Hope that you will experiment with Gatsby and you will let me know what you think.